adamrenklint/dilla/README.md

 #### Scheduling

 - **dilla.set(id, events)** schedule playback of array of *events* on channel with *id*, clearing any previously scheduled events on same channel
+  - an event is an array with a position string or expression at index 0
+  - duration can be defined, in ticks, at index 1
+  - any other arguments can be defined at index 2 and beyond, and will be passed in ```step.args```
 - **dilla.get(id)** returns an array of events scheduled on channel with *id*
 - **dilla.channels()** returns an array of all channel ids
 - **dilla.clear(id)** clear events for channel